 4. Now, placing the tool to the side of your nose, sweep horizontally and up along your cheekbone.

 5. Gently stroke under each eye and slightly upwards.

 6. Just above your eye, directly on the brow bone, sweep the stone from the corner of your eyes to your temple.

-7. This next motion done vertically.
+7. This next motion is done vertically.
 Sweep the stone from the point in between your eyebrows up to your hairline.

 8. Move the stones to your forehead and stroke horizontally from the middle of your forehead to your hairline.

 9. Beginning in the middle of your forehead, close to your temple, sweep the tool outwards and downwards, following your hairline, and sweeping behind your ear.
 Now, make a downward stroke at your hairline, and down the side of your neck.